Robot Learning with Crash Constraints: Introduction

 In a nutshell, BOC extends BO by adding black-box constraint functions that are expensive-to-evaluate, modeled with GPs.
 Such framework avoids visiting areas where the constraints are violated, as these are revealed during the search, hence speeding up convergence to the constrained optimum \cite{griffiths2017constrained,snoek2013bayesian,gelbart2014bayesian,schonlau1998global}.

 Because in BOC it is assumed that both, the constraint and the reward function are defined upon failure, it cannot be used straightforwardly to tackle the LCC problem.
 Depending on the nature of the constraint, BOC assumes that it can report either a real number \cite{hernandez2016general,schonlau1998global,gelbart2014bayesian} or a binary outcome \cite{lindberg2015optimization,snoek2013bayesian,bachoc2019gaussian} when evaluated.
 In the former case, the constraint is usually modeled with standard GP regression, while in the latter it is modeled with a GP classifier \cite[Sec.
 3.2]{Rasmussen2006Gaussian}.
-However, in the LCC problem, none of those two modeling options are adequate: a GP regressor is impractical because no real values are reported upon failure and a GP classifier is inconvenient because the real value would need to be transformed into a discrete label (i.e. ``success''), hence loosing information.
+However, in the LCC problem, none of those two modeling options are adequate.
+On one hand, a GP regressor is impractical because no real values are reported upon failure.
+On the other hand, a GP classifier (GPC) expects binary observations while, upon success, the constraint observations are real valued.
+In such case, modeling the constraint using GPC implies discarding valuable information about ``how well was the constraint satisfied'' that could otherwise be leveraged throughout the optimization process to avoid visiting unpromising regions.

-Herein, we propose a novel GP model for the constraint that integrates \emph{hybrid} observations: (i) a discrete label indicating whether the task was accomplished or not and (ii) a continuously valued observation only in case the task was accomplished.
-Due to the closeness of this model with a GP classifier, but reinterpreting the observations in the GP regressor, we call it \emph{Gaussian process for classified regression} (\gpcr).
+Herein, we propose a novel GP model for the constraint that integrates \emph{hybrid} observations, i.e., (i) a discrete label indicating whether the task was accomplished or not and (ii) a continuously valued observation only in case the task was accomplished.
+Due to the conceptual closeness of this model with a GP classifier, but reinterpreting the observations in the GP regressor, we call it \emph{Gaussian process for classified regression} (\gpcr).
 As opposed to existing multi-output Gaussian process models, \gpcr~combines discrete labels and continuous observations in a single-output GP model.